WCTRS

 WCTRS-YI Young Researcher’s Conference

-A one-day Young Researcher’s Conference on 17th July 2023 to accompany the WCTR-16, Montreal
+A one-day Young Transport Academics’ Conference on 17 July 2023 during the WCTR-16 in Montreal

-The Conference will be run by a team of three volunteers:
+The 2023 Conference report is available here.
+It was was run by a team of three volunteers

 Sagar Patni Portrait Photo Sagar Patni (University of Florida: Contact Email)